Home How it works Tutors Subjects Insights FAQ Homeschool Consultation

 Homeschooling Guide

-Homeschooling IGCSE — How to Prepare Your Child for Cambridge & Edexcel Exams
+Homeschooling IGCSE — How to Prepare Your Child for Cambridge and Edexcel Exams

 A practical, honest preparation guide for families homeschooling their child through IGCSE — covering subject selection, board choice, timeline planning, tutoring strategy and exam registration across UAE, Saudi Arabia, Qatar, Kuwait, Bahrain, Oman, Malaysia, Singapore, Egypt and the UK.

-Velocity Tuition Academy · Homeschooling IGCSE Guide · Cambridge & Edexcel
+Velocity Tuition Academy · Homeschooling IGCSE Guide · Cambridge and Edexcel

-Updated May 2026· Written by Velocity Tuition Academy· Reviewed by experienced Cambridge & Edexcel tutors with international teaching experience
+Updated May 2026· Written by Velocity Tuition Academy· Reviewed by experienced Cambridge and Edexcel tutors with international teaching experience

 Homeschooling for IGCSE is a genuinely viable path — and in several of our served countries, it is growing rapidly.
 The examination is the same.
 The certificate is the same.
 What differs is the preparation route, the absence of school structure, and the amount of planning required to make it work well.
 This guide gives families in Dubai, Abu Dhabi, Riyadh, Jeddah, Doha, Kuwait City, Manama, Muscat, Kuala Lumpur, Singapore, Cairo, London and Manchester a clear, practical framework for the entire journey.